Sat2RealCity: Geometry-Aware and Appearance-Controllable 3D Urban Generation from Satellite Imagery: Experiments

-\textbf{Settings.} Beyond the building-entity-based generation paradigm, we further compare our approach with existing \emph{end-to-end city generation} methods.
-Since several works such as Sat2City, EarthCrafter, and UrbanWorld have not released implementations, we include two available counterparts: the open-source CityDreamer~\cite{xie2024citydreamer} and the recently released commercial model Seed3D~\cite{seedseed3d}.
+\textbf{Settings.} We further compare our framework with end-to-end city generation methods.
+Since recent works like Sat2City~\cite{hua2025sat2city} and EarthCrafter~\cite{liu2025earthcrafter} have not released their code, we benchmark against CityDreamer~\cite{xie2024citydreamer} and the commercial model Seed3D~\cite{seedseed3d} on a $1~\text{km}^{2}$ urban region.
+Crucially, CityDreamer only outputs rendered RGB frames without explicit 3D geometry.
+Since Seed3D cannot ingest top-down satellite inputs, we instead provide it with corresponding oblique images rendered via Google Earth Studio.

-Considering the supported inference area of these methods, as well as the token limits and usage costs of commercial models, we evaluated an urban region of approximately 1 $km^{2}$ from our benchmark for both geometric and appearance assessment.
-It is worth noting that CityDreamer only outputs rendered RGB frames without explicit 3D geometry, while Seed3D does not support satellite inputs; for it, we provided images of the same region with pitch angles from Google Earth Studio.
+\textbf{Quantitative Results.} Since CityDreamer lacks geometry output, direct 3D evaluation is infeasible.
+Instead, we utilize 2D proxy metrics: while the CLIP score assesses semantic and stylistic appearance, DINOv2 similarity serves as an effective proxy for fine-grained geometric and structural fidelity~\cite{zhan2024general,oquab2023dinov2}.
+As shown in Tab.~\ref{tab:citydreamer_seed3d_quantitative}, Sat2RealCity achieves the highest scores in both, demonstrating superior performance in appearance rendering and structural preservation.

-\textbf{Quantitative Results.} Due to CityDreamer lacking geometry output and misalignment between our results and Seed3D, we evaluate appearance, where our method achieves the highest CLIP score, as shown in Table~\ref{tab:citydreamer_seed3d_quantitative}. \textbf{Qualitative Results.} Figure~\ref{fig:exp4} presents visual comparisons across methods.
+\textbf{Qualitative Results.} Fig.~\ref{fig:exp4} presents visual comparisons.
 When conditioned on satellite imagery, our method preserves semantic information consistent with the input.
 Compared with reference views reconstructed from Google Earth Studio oblique images, our results exhibit superior geometric structure.
-While Seed3D and CityDreamer produce city layouts that roughly follow urban structure, their outputs lack fine-grained detail and fidelity.
+While Seed3D and CityDreamer produce city layouts that roughly follow the urban structure, their outputs lack fine-grained architectural detail and physical fidelity.